Cosas1008/leetcode-1/readme.md

 Follow up for "Find Minimum in Rotated Sorted Array":
 What if duplicates are allowed?
 Would this affect the run-time complexity?
 How and why?
+## 451. Sort Characters By Frequency
+Given a string, sort it in decreasing order based on the frequency of characters.